 How to Plant

-After you find a container, fill it with a suitable soil mix.
+Typically, I’ll leave my plant in the nursery pot it arrived in for a few weeks to allow it to acclimatize to its new home before transferring it to a new pot.
+I’ll then look at transplanting it to a more decorative planter.
+After you select a suitable container, fill it with the soil mix.
 Next, add your plant so the bottoms of the stems are level with the soil surface.
-Gently pack the potting soil around the roots, and water well.
+Gently pack the potting soil around the roots and water well.

 Light Preferences

-Syngonium plants can tolerate a wide variety of light conditions, as long as they don’t receive direct light.
+Syngonium plants can tolerate various light conditions as long as they don’t receive direct light.

 They can thrive in low-light conditions, such as a dimly lit hallway or a bathroom with a small window.
-Arrowhead plants will also be happy with bright light found near south-facing or west-facing windows
+Arrowhead plants will also be happy with bright light found near south-facing or west-facing windows, protected by a sheer curtain or blinds.
+As noted, mine thrives near an east-facing window in my home.

 Temperature and Humidity Preferences

-Syngonium plants prefer air temperatures between 65-85ºF.
+In my experience, Syngonium plants prefer air temperatures between 65 to 85ºF.
 If the temperature falls below 60ºF, the plants may suffer.
+Where possible, find a warm spot in your home away from cold drafts or open doorways and it should thrive happily.

 Syngonium plants like soil that is moist but not saturated.
 The goal is to find a happy balance between wet and dry.

 The frequency you’ll need to water depends on the time of year, temperature, humidity, and light.
-Generally, you’ll need to water about once a week in the summer and once every two to three weeks in the winter.
+Generally, I need to water my plants about once a week in the summer and once every two to three weeks in the winter.

 When you’re trying to determine if you need to water your arrowhead plant, feel the soil.
 If the top inch of soil is dry, it’s time to water.
 If the soil is still moist, wait to water.

-Each time you water, you want to thoroughly drench the soil.
+Each time I water, I aim to drench the soil thoroughly.
 This ensures water reaches the bottom of the soil as well as the top.

-Arrowhead plants will benefit from regular fertilization to provide necessary nutrients.
-Choose a balanced liquid fertilizer that is labeled for houseplants.
+My Arrowhead plants benefit from regular fertilization to boost their nutrient base.
+I find that a balanced liquid fertilizer that is labeled specifically for houseplants works great.

-Dilute the fertilizer to half strength and apply once a month during the spring and summer.
+I always dilute the fertilizer to half-strength and apply it once a month during the spring and summer.
 You don’t need to fertilize in the fall or winter.

 Arrowhead plants naturally take on a trailing form.
 However, you can prune them so they remain bushy and compact.